SS Columbia (1880): Sinking

 Captain Doran ordered the passengers to go to the lifeboats and the lifeboats be lowered.
 Smith, concerned for the safety of his fellow passengers, began going from cabin to cabin and knocking on each door.
 Many passengers did not respond due to seasickness, while others hurriedly prepared themselves to abandon ship.
 Smith reported observing a small family holding hands in their cabin, rather than attempting to save themselves.
 As the ship was sinking, Liedelt noted that Captain Doran had tied the whistle cord down on the bridge and remained there as the ship sank, waving his hands in a final salute.
 After the bridge went underwater, the whistle died as well.
 Columbia at this point had developed a very noticeable list to starboard, allowing Lifeboat Number Four to be launched without being lowered.
 Eight and a half minutes after the collision, the Columbia began her final plunge.
 The stern of the ship rose out of the water and the ship slipped below the waves bow first in a matter of seconds.
 Once the ship was completely underwater, a large explosion occurred, sending many people dragged under by the Columbia back to the surface.
 While many survivors believed the explosion to have been caused by one of Columbia's boilers, Chief Engineer Jackson believed otherwise.
 He later stated, "I am quite positive that the boilers did not explode.
 I would have known if one did, as I stood directly above them when the ship pitched head foremost into the sea."
 Another theory is that a massive release of trapped air from the sinking Columbia caused the explosion.
+Among those now struggling in the water was 16-year-old Maybelle Watson, from Berkeley, California.
+Having been thrown from a lifeboat that capsized as it was lowered, the young girl found herself in the water with many others.
+Hearing another young woman crying for help nearby, Maybelle made her way over, finding a young schoolteacher flailing about, being repeatedly dunked forwards by her lifebelt.
+In the chaos, the woman had fastened it on backwards, and now this mistake threatened to drown her.
+Thinking quickly, Maybelle managed to force the woman upright again, continuing to hold her head above water until the lifeboat commanded by Officer Hawse pulled the two women on board.